cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/README.md

 Accounts defined outside of Azure are called Guest User accounts.
 They are invited to your tenant.
 Guest User accounts originate from XBox Live, other cloud service providers, etc.

 ### Roles
-**Global Administrator**
+There three role types: Administrator, Member User, and Guest User.

+**Administrator Roles**
+Administrator roles allow entities to control others.
+There's two administrator roles.
-The Global Administrator role can manage users and groups and assign other administrator roles.
+* Global Administrator: can manage users and groups and assign other administrator roles

-**User Administrator**
-The User Administrator role can manage users and groups.
+* User Administrator: can manage users and groups

+**Member User Roles**
+Member User roles are meant for entities who are internal to the organization and not responsible for administrating others.

+**Guest User Roles**
+Guest User roles are meant for entities who are external to the organization (i.e., invited to collaborate with Member Users).

 ### Group
 Entra ID supports two types of groups: Security Groups and Microsoft 365 Groups.
 It also supports three different ways of assigning group membership (aka "Access Rights"): Assigned, Dynamic User, and Dynamic Device.
 Group membership via Dynamic Device can only be used with Security Groups.